pseudo7/pseudo_ease/README.md

 # Pseudo Ease

-## Helpful Scripts to ease your coding.
+## Helpful Scripts to ease your coding. :sunglasses: